Takashiidobe/notes/src/books/game-programming-patterns/subclass-sandbox.md

 };
 ```

-Instead of adding it directly to the Superpower class, why don\'t we
+Instead of adding it directly to the Superpower class, why don't we
 create a new class that encapsulates it:

 ```cpp